The Origin of Diamonds

 - Cherish your diamond ring.
 With the right love and care, your diamond ring will last forever.
 It's important to have it cleaned and checked regularly by an expert jeweller.

-Fields have over 30 years of retail experience.
+Fields have over 40 years of retail experience.
 We are passionate about diamonds and we want to help you make the best choice.
+Listen to our diamond expert below.

 It may be hard to believe that approximately 250 tons of ore must be mined and polished in order to produce a single, one-carat polished diamond.